-Published under: Data analytics, Quality, Statgraphics, analytics software, data analysis, new feature, statistical analysis, equivalence tests, equivalence trials, equivalence and noninferiority trials
+Published under: new feature, statistical analysis, data analysis, Data analytics, Quality, Statgraphics, analytics software, equivalence tests, equivalence trials, equivalence and noninferiority trials

 Important additions to Statgraphics 18 are 4 procedures for equivalence and noninferiority testing: comparison of 2 independent means, comparison of 2 paired means, comparison of 2 means using a 2x2 crossover study, and comparison of a mean to a target value.
 In each case, the tests are designed to demonstrate that a test formulation or treatment gives equivalent or better results than a reference treatment.
 This is in marked contrast to most hypothesis tests that are designed to demonstrate differences rather than similarities.

 Searching the Internet, I have found many interesting examples of this type of testing: comparison of a generic drug to a brand-name drug, comparison of genetically modified feedstuffs for livestock to standard feedstocks, assessment of health disparities in vaccination coverage among different groups of people, comparison of implicit and explicit measures of self-esteem, comparison of measurement systems, evaluation of changes in manufacturing equipment, comparison of different instruments in sensory and consumer research, and many more.